-Arrests made in probe into killing of Iraqi activists
+Arrests in Karbala targeting cell accused of killing Iraqi activists

 At least two people have been arrested on suspicion of targeting activists in Karbala, according to The New Arab’s Arabic language service Al Araby Al Jadeed.

 Iraqi security forces managed to detain the two after receiving information from a suspect arrested last week.

 A third person, said to be Hassan Mesbah, a leader in the Tafuf militia group, fled his home during a raid by special forces, the report added, citing a security source in Karbala.